skvrnami/skvrnami/README.md

 ### Hello, world! 👋

-I am Michael Škvrňák, a PhD student in sociology at [the Charles University in Prague](https://iss.fsv.cuni.cz/) and a researcher at [the Institute of Sociology of the Czech Academy of Sciences](https://www.soc.cas.cz/en).
+I am Michael Škvrňák, a researcher at [the Institute of Sociology of the Czech Academy of Sciences](https://www.soc.cas.cz/en) & [PAQ Research](https://www.paqresearch.cz/).

 My ORCID is [0000-0003-4647-4095](https://orcid.org/0000-0003-4647-4095).